jaredweiss/JaTeste/README.md

 - OCAML (and ocamlfind)
 - LLVM 3.8

+JaTesté is primarily built and developed using Ubuntu 12.04

 For a complete guide on on builing JaTeste from souce [read this](https://github.com/jaredweiss/JaTeste/wiki/Building-JaTeste-from-source)

 Workflow overview for contributing to JaTesté